Catch up on my previous Amish Country posts:

 The evening brought ominous clouds behind Berlin’s water tower.

-Visiting Amish Country in Holmes County, Ohio was a great experience.
+Visiting Heini’s Cheese Chalet and the rest of Holmes County, Ohio was a great experience.
 I can’t wait to go back.